Dominic Bradbury is a busy man.

 No sooner did a copy of his “Iconic American Homes” land on our doorstep than his “Mid-Century Modern Design – A Complete Sourcebook” arrived via UPS.

-All the major projects are here, including Farnsworth, Douglas, Falllingwater and the Glass House, among others.
+All the major iconic projects are here, including Farnsworth, Douglas, Falllingwater and the Glass House, among others.
 But there are some lesser-known works too that are just as powerful.

 “We were picking out houses with particular resonance.”
 Bradbury says.
 “We gathered them into a larger narrative, telling a story through individual houses with different threads and strands and crossovers and serendipitous moments that connect them together.”